 - After each knowledge check data drop, teachers will be asked to refer any scholars in Year 8-11 whose presentation in their exercise books has fallen below expectations.
 Scholars may then be asked to write in pencil for a period of time, or be referred to handwriting intervention, or be asked to rewrite sections of their book.

 The presentation of scholar work will be monitored discreetly via learning walks and termly book looks.

-II.
 Marking and feedback standards

 ‘Marking should serve a single purpose – to advance pupil progress and outcomes.
 Teachers should be clear about what they are trying to achieve and the best way of achieving it’.
 (Eliminating unnecessary workload around marking, 2016)